 How Do I Talk to My Loved Ones About Senior Living?

 Some of the most important conversations we need to have with the seniors we love are often the most difficult ones.
-Whether it be retirement plan ning, selling a home, physical care needs, or whether it’s time to stop driving.
+When discussing the move to senior living with your older loved ones, it’s important to be prepared.
+Your mom or dad will most likely have questions and objections related to the move.
+It’s a big decision and it is important they are involved!
 The wisdom in planning means having options versus having no or severely limited options.
 How do we begin to have these much-needed conversations?

 We tend to wait to have important life planning conversations.
 There are several reasons for that.